TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208a.md

 ### Introduction and Classroom Procedures \[10 minutes\]

+Classroom Proceedures:

 1. If your computer time requires you to move to another room or to change seating, you should teach and/or review those procedures before introducing the lab material.

-It’s been a few weeks since the last long form programming assignments, so make sure to ask students what the procedures are if they:
+2. It’s been a few weeks since the last long form programming assignments, so make sure to ask students what the procedures are if they:
    - have gotten stuck (check pseudocode and structure diagram),
    - finished early (move on to challenge questions), or
    - can’t remember a coding rule or procedure (check your notes, worksheets, and textbook, C2B4)

-   Unless you have had students submitting work electronically regularly, you should model and review those procedures before students begin work.
+3. Unless you have had students submitting work electronically regularly, you should model and review the procedures for sumbitting electronic work before students begin work.

-2. Introduce the programming project, taking a moment to talk strategy with your class.
+Introduce the programming project, taking a moment to talk strategy with your class.

-   **PROGRAMMING PROJECT:** Write a program that prints out the lyrics of the original song using the minimum number of words in ```print/ln()``` statements by factoring repetative words using nested for loops.
+   **PROGRAMMING PROJECT:** Write a program that prints out the lyrics of a simple, repetative song using the minimum number of words in ```print/ln()``` statements by factoring repetative words using nested for loops.
 Here are examples of two songs that can be used: "Row, Row, Row Your Boat", "Jingle Bells"

    Song 1: "Row, Row, Row Your Boat"